HousedHorse/reli2732-final/study.md

 - "no" atman
 - "no" jiva
 - no souls
-- no immortal souls
+- souls are something to be attached to, problematic
-- no Brahman within

 ## Dependent Origination